kalinaowo/yet-another-blue-archive-mod-manager/README.md

 # Yet Another Blue Archive Mod Manager
-its yet another blue archive mod manager
+Its yet another blue archive mod manager, now on v0.1b1!

 Whats new in v0.1b1:
  - Fixes a ton of bugs that were in previous versions